Documentation

 There are two ways that fonts can support differentiating cal and scr.
 The first is using Unicode variation sequences.
 This works out of the box in Typst, however only a few math fonts currently support this.

 The other way is using font features.
 For example, the roundhand style might be available in a font through the stylistic set 1 (ss01) feature.
-To use it in Typst, you could then define your own version of scr like this:
+To use it in Typst, you could then define your own version of scr like in the example below.

 #let scr(it) = text(